miitarou/NotebookLM-Loader/README_EN.md

 ## Visual Density Report

 The report displayed after execution shows whether each file was processed as "Text (Markdown)" or "Visual (PDF)".
-Files marked as "High Visual Density" are **automatically exported as PDF**, so no further action is required. simply upload them to NotebookLM.
+Files marked as "High Visual Density" are **automatically exported as PDF**, so no further action is required.
+Simply upload them to NotebookLM.

 MIT